PRTG API v2 Overview

 Using an API Key

-To use it in the Swagger UI, click the Authorize button in the top-right corner of the endpoint list.
+To use it in the API reference, click the Authorize button in the top-right corner of the endpoint list.
 A window will open (Available authorizations) where you can enter the API key or the bearer token in the Value field and confirm it with the Authorize button.

 Note: You need to enter the API key or the bearer token with the prefix Bearer.